JackDca/Mailpilewiki/Troubleshooting.md

     # If you only want to save messages 5, 6 and 11:
     mailpile> export -flat 5 6 11 mbox:/home/user/exported-0006.mbx

+    # If you want to back up entire conversations (potentially including
+    # mail not matching the original search query), omit the -flat argument
+    mailpile> export 5 6 11 mbox:/home/user/exported-0006.mbx

     # To re-import exported mail, put the mbox file somewhere nice and:
     mailpile> add /path/to/exported-0006.mbx